source-foundry/Hack/README.md

 ### Desktop Installation

 Hack is available for download in either [OTF][otf_latest] or [TTF][ttf_latest] formats.
 Which is best for your system and how best to install these files depends on your operating system.
+If you do not know which format is optimal for your system, the TTF files should be used as your default.

-Because Hack is under active development and updates are released frequently we highly recommended using a package manager or other auto-updating utility if possible.
+Because Hack is under active development and updates are released frequently we highly recommended using a package manager or other auto-updating utility.
+While the releases through the package managers may be a bit delayed, they automate and simplify font updates.

 #### OS X

-The easiest way to install and update Hack on OS is is to use the [Homebrew](http://brew.sh/) package manager which you may already have on your system.
+The easiest way to install and update Hack on OS X is to use the [Homebrew](http://brew.sh/) package manager.
 Managing fonts with it is as easy as:

     $ brew cask install caskroom/fonts/font-hack

 To install the font manually you may use either the [OTF][otf_latest] or [TTF][ttf_latest] formats.
 Download the zip file and extract it.
 Double clicking each of the font files will open a preview in [Font Book](https://support.apple.com/en-us/HT201749) and the "Install Font" button will copy the font to the correct system location.

-#### Windows

-On Windows the [TTF][ttf_latest] format files are recommended.
-Download the zip, extract the files, and double click on them to open them in the font previewer.
-Clicking the "Install" button will then copy them to the correct place on your system.

 #### Linux / BSD